 Interventions should be specific to each patient and focus on achievable outcomes.
 Actions associated with a nursing care plan include monitoring the patient for signs of change or improvement, directly caring for the patient or conducting important medical tasks such as medication administration, educating and guiding the patient about further health management, and referring or contacting the patient for a follow-up.

-A taxonomy of nursing interventions referred to as the Nursing Interventions Classification (NIC) taxonomy, was developed by the Iowa Intervention Project, in addition to the efforts of NANDA-I to standardize the language for describing problems.
+A taxonomy of nursing interventions referred to as the Nursing Interventions Classification (NIC) taxonomy, was developed by the Iowa Intervention Project.
 The nurse can look up a client’s nursing diagnosis to see which nursing interventions are recommended.

 Nursing Interventions Classification (NIC) System

 There are more than 550 nursing intervention labels that nurses can use to provide the proper care to their patients.
 These interventions are categorized into seven fields or classes of interventions according to the Nursing Interventions Classification system.

 These are interventions designed to help a patient change their behavior.
 With behavioral interventions, in contrast, patient behavior is the key and the goal is to modify it.
 The following measures are examples of behavioral nursing interventions:

 - Engaging the patient in some form of physical activity, like walking, to reduce the patient’s anxiety, anger, and hostility

 These are interventions that refer to the community-wide approach to health behavior change.
 Instead of focusing mainly on the individual as a change agent, community interventionists recognize a host of other factors that contribute to an individual’s capacity to achieve optimal health, such as:

 - Implementing an education program for first-time mothers

 - Organizing a fun run to raise money for breast cancer research